AdnaneKhan/Gato-X/docs/contribution-guide/design.md

 3. Add CLI integration in `gatox/cli/attack/` if needed.
 4. Write unit tests in `unit_test/test_attack.py`.
 5. Document the new feature in the appropriate markdown files.

-## TODO: Human check
-- Expand on advanced patterns (e.g., plugin architecture) if adopted.
-- Add more examples for common design scenarios.